lisyarus/blog/about.markdown

 I also teach real-time computer graphics in Saint Petersburg State University.

 You can try some of my games [on itch.io](https://lisyarus.itch.io/).
 They're generally pretty bad, although I've been getting better over time.

+I've also written a beginner-friendly introductory [book on quantum chemistry](https://github.com/lisyarus/chembook) which shows how to compute some hydrogen atom electron orbitals with just some python.